atamarzban/dejframework/README.md

 }
 ```
 **Important:** As you can see in the example above, For the PSR-0 Autoloader to function correctly, you should follow the following conventions when adding any class to your application:
 - The Namespace of the class should map to it's directory.
-(Case-Senstive)
+(Case-Sensitive)
 - The Name of the class should be the same as the php file name.
-(Case-Senstive)
+(Case-Sensitive)
 If these conventions are followed, you won't need to include classes manually, as they will be autoloader when you use them in your code.

-Now let's continue learing how to make controllers work:
+Now let's continue learning how to make controllers work:
 - after creating you controller and setting it's name and namespace correctly, set your routes like this:

 ```php